bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 brew uninstall --ignore-dependencies --force imagemagick
 ```

-Now, we are ready to install the latest `ImageMagick` from brew 🍺.
+Now, we are ready to install the latest `ImageMagick` from brew 🍺 and from _source_, because otherwise `slideEMask` will not work.

 ```
-brew install imagemagick
+brew install -s imagemagick
 ```

 #### Step 6 - Install the bioformat tools.